-Curriculum Total Credits: 63
+Curriculum Total Credits: 63 (2016-2017 Academic Year)

-First Semester - 17 Credits
+First Semester - 16 Credits

 This course includes actual flying experience with an FAA approved fixed base operator.
 Students will receive a minimum of 60 hours in flight instruction including dual, solo and briefing.
 Successful completion will result in receipt of the Private Pilot/Airplane certificate (no limitations).
 Persons wishing to receive credit for previous flight time must make arrangements with the coordinator of the program.
 Students are required to have a valid second class medical certificate to enroll in this course.
 0-6-3

 The principles of flight, basics of air traffic control, weather facts, navigational procedures and airplane operations as pertinent to the Private/Recreational Pilot Certificate are studied.
 Upon successful completion of this course,(as defined by a grade of 80% or better) the student will receive an endorsement to take the FAA knowledge exam in the department for an additional fee.
 4-0-4 Corequisite: AVIP123

 This course is designed to provide the basis for Air Traffic Control Training.
 The student will learn the language of air traffic controllers, and will become familiar with the operating principles of navigational equipment pertinent to pilots and controllers.
-Corequisite: AVIP110
+3-0-3 Corequisite: AVIP110

 Students will practice expository writing and learn the academic form of the essay and research paper.
 Students will focus on the development of an academically sound and challenging thesis and resulting essay.
 The mechanics of writing will be reviewed as needed.
 3-0-3 Pre-requisite: Placement testing; successful completion of DEVS012 Reading and DEVS015 Introduction to College Writing if required, permission of the Division Director.